 Head Lice are small, wingless insects (about the size of a sesame seed) that are found on in human hair.
 They feed off blood from the scalp and attach their eggs (called nits) to the shaft of the hair.
 A single female louse can lay 100 eggs in her lifetime.
 Louse eggs generally hatch in 7-10 days.
-Outbreaks of head lice are quite common in school age children and are spread by direct head to heat contact, as well as through objects such as bedding and toys.
+Outbreaks of head lice are quite common in school-age children and are spread by direct head to head contact, as well as through objects such as bedding and toys.

 Here’s how to get rid of them once infested:

 1 cup of Coconut Oil

 4 cups Apple Cider Vinegar

 A Clean washcloth that has been rinsed in warm water

 First, fold the washcloth in half and have the child hold the washcloth over their eyes, rinse the affected child’s hair and scalp with warm water, then apply enough apple cider to the hair to completely cover ALL the hair on the child’s head, careful not to get it in the child’s eyes.
 Carefully comb through the hair to ensure it is thoroughly saturated in vinegar.